 Our Westminster reception was held on Wednesday 2nd March.
 It was attended by over 150 people, including numerous MPs and Peers.
 For the fourth time Liz Kendall MP hosted the event.
 George Freeman MP, Minister for Life Sciences with responsibility for rare disease outlined the work the Department of Health is overseeing for rare disease, including the progress towards the implementation of the UK Strategy for Rare Diseases.
 Gina Radford, Deputy Chief Medical Officer and Rare Disease Champion spoke about how patient voice has impacted her personally and professionally during her career.
 Liz Kendall MP noted the importance of both patients and families to patient voice.

 At the Westminster reception we presented Lord Walton with a certificate of appreciation for his lifelong dedication and service to the rare disease community.
 After a short networking break, Fiona Marley from NHS England gave an update on their work in the rare disease arena.
-Recently elected chair of the APPG on rare, genetic and undiagnosed patients.
-Ben Howlett MP spoke about his hopes for the APPG on rare, genetic and undiagnosed conditions and stated that “APPGs champion issues and I can't think of an issue more important than this”.
+Recently elected chair of the All Party Parliamentary Group (APPG) on Rare, Genetic and Undiagnosed Conditions, Ben Howlett MP, spoke about his hopes for the APPG and stated that “APPGs champion issues and I can't think of an issue more important than this”.
 Alongside our parliamentary receptions we raised awareness both online and in person at numerous events.
-We hosted twitter takeovers, published four patient experience videos, launched our Pledge for Patients campaign in Scotland and Wales as well as supporting the publication of the first progress report on the implementation of the UK Strategy for Rare Diseases by the UK Rare Disease Forum.
+We hosted Twitter takeovers, published four patient experience videos, launched our Pledge for Patients campaign in Scotland and Wales as well as supporting the publication of the first progress report on the implementation of the UK Strategy for Rare Diseases by the UK Rare Disease Forum.